GeekTrainer/learn-vue/1-vue-getting-started/3-attribute-binding.md

 </script>
 ```

-The boolean values allow us to enable or disable specific classes.
-Setting `centered` to `false` would render `<div class="active">`.
+The data property `classObject` has two properties where their values are booleans.
+The boolean values allows you to _enable_ or _disable_ specific classes.
+Setting `centered` to `false` would render `<div class="active">`, as `active` would be the only property that's still `true`.

 > ![NOTE]
 > When creating a class object, JavaScript naming rules apply.
 If you have a class name which uses a dash, such as `center-text`, you will have to place the name in quotes (`'center-text': true`) when adding the property.

 ### Style objects

 Setting styles in CSS involves creating different collections of key/value pairs.
 This is relatively natural to represent with a JavaScript object.
-We can create objects which Vue.js can use to set style through style objects.
+You can create objects which Vue.js that you can use to set the style through style objects.

-If we wanted to set the background color (`background-color`) of an HTML element's style, we could do this with the following:
+If you wanted to set the background color (`background-color`) of an HTML element's style, you could do this with the following code:

 ```html
 <div id="app">